codingnninja/koras/docs/documentations/concepts/components.md

 }
 ```

-Like that, you can collocate HTML, CSS and JavaScript for a component without worrying about affecting another component accidentally.
+Like that, you can collocate HTML, CSS and JavaScript in a component.

 - Reusability